-Surrounded by the tranquil Seto Inland Sea and the dynamic Pacific Ociean, Shikoku has everything a traveler could wish for: Seas, mountains, rivers, delicious foods, traditional culture, and a long and fascinating history.
+Surrounded by the tranquil Seto Inland Sea and the dynamic Pacific Ocean, Shikoku has everything a traveler could wish for: seas, mountains, rivers, delicious food, traditional culture, and a long and fascinating history.
 We are sure that in Shikoku you will find an abundance of attractions that will create memories to last a lifetime.

-The Pacific side of the island, which consists of the portion located to the south of Shikoku's mountain range that runs east to west, sees more than its share of rain, but the climate of the entire island is relatively warm.
+The Pacific side of the island, which consists of the portion located to the south of Shikoku's mountain range, which runs east to west, sees more than its share of rain, but the climate of the entire island is relatively warm.

-There are plenty of wild and natural spots, scenic and historic places, and traditional festivals.
+There are plenty of wild natural spots, scenic and historic places, and traditional festivals.

-One highly recommended experience for visitors to Shikoku is the Shikoku 88 Temple Pilgrimage.
-The Shikoku 88 Temple Pilgrimage is made up of places where Kobo Daishi (774 - 835), one of the greatest figures in Japanese Buddhism, studied and trained.
+One highly recommended experience for visitors to Shikoku is the Shikoku 88 Temple Pilgrimage (the Shikoku Henro).
+The Shikoku 88 Temple Pilgrimage is made up of sacred sights where Kobo Daishi (774 - 835), one of the greatest figures in Japanese Buddhism, studied and trained.
 The religious journey is said to impart travelers with blessings and religious merit, and it's also a great way to enjoy the sights of Shikoku.
 The journey around the island to all 88 temples is approximately 1450 km long.
-Long ago, walking the entire Shikoku 88 Temple Pilgrimage took 40 - 50 days, but now many people spend a single day visiting several temples, taking a bus or taxi to make the trip as efficiently as possible.
+Typically, walking the entire Shikoku 88 Temple Pilgrimage takes 40 - 50 days, but now many people spend a single day visiting several temples, and takes buses or taxis to make the trip as efficient as possible.
 Pilgrims can use whatever method suits their individual situations.

 Are you ready to start planning your relaxing visit to Shikoku?